birros/web-archives/HACKING.md

 - Reduce state dependencies between views.
 - Add a custom ContextMenu to WebView to manage the opening of a link in a new tab or window.
+- On the home screen, specify when a more recent version of an archive is available (example: by adding a blue dot).
+- Also indicate when an archive could not be opened (example: by adding a red dot).

 ---